creepymonster/GlucoseDirect/NOTES.md

 # Keywords and thoughts

 ## Read out
-- mg/dl miligramm/deziliter
+- mg/dl miligram per deciliter
-- mmol/l milimol/l
+- mmol/l milimol per liter
 - constant values only after change of more than 5%.
 - values within a range not read out